 Lack of Fear

-One of the simplest signs that a squirrel might have rabies is if it approaches you.
+One of the simplest signs that a squirrel might have rabies is if it approaches you, reports the CDC.
 Squirrels in the wild have a strong instinctual aversion to humans and should never approach one.
 Even a wild squirrel conditioned to receive food from humans should exhibit a wariness to people because it should perceive them as a predator.
 When a squirrel approaches a human with no hesitation and no regard for its own safety, it is a strong indication that something is wrong with the animal, and an early sign that it could be infected with the rabies virus.

 Another way to discern if a squirrel has rabies is to monitor its habits and tendencies.
 This is a bit trickier because it involves watching a specific squirrel over a long period of time and noting its behavior, but the Humane Society recommends observing the animals in your backyard or nearby park and being aware if their behavior changes dramatically.
 If an otherwise calm squirrel that lives in your backyard suddenly starts exhibiting vicious or aggressive behavior toward other animals, it could indicate the presence of rabies.
 The key is to note any change in behavior that has come about suddenly.